Agilent Technologies (NYSE:A) Releases FY 2022 Earnings Guidance

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, April 27th.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 27th.
 Investors of record on Tuesday, April 5th will be paid a $0.21 dividend.
+This represents a $0.84 dividend on an annualized basis and a yield of 0.63%.
 The ex-dividend date of this dividend is Monday, April 4th.
-This represents a $0.84 dividend on an annualized basis and a yield of 0.63%.
 Agilent Technologies’s dividend payout ratio is currently 21.32%.

-In other Agilent Technologies news, SVP Dominique Grau sold 3,669 shares of the firm’s stock in a transaction dated Wednesday, December 29th.
+In other news, SVP Dominique Grau sold 3,669 shares of the company’s stock in a transaction dated Wednesday, December 29th.
 The stock was sold at an average price of $161.00, for a total transaction of $590,709.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, VP Rodney Gonsalves sold 800 shares of the firm’s stock in a transaction dated Thursday, December 2nd.
-The stock was sold at an average price of $151.89, for a total value of $121,512.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CEO Michael R. Mcmullen sold 123,459 shares of the company’s stock in a transaction dated Monday, December 20th.
+The shares were sold at an average price of $148.82, for a total value of $18,373,168.38.
 The disclosure for this sale can be found here.
-Insiders sold a total of 127,928 shares of company stock worth $19,085,389 in the last three months.

-Several institutional investors have recently made changes to their positions in A. Thrivent Financial for Lutherans lifted its holdings in shares of Agilent Technologies by 198.7% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 226,038 shares of the medical research company’s stock valued at $36,087,000 after buying an additional 150,375 shares during the last quarter.
-Morgan Stanley lifted its holdings in Agilent Technologies by 2.9% in the 2nd quarter.
-Morgan Stanley now owns 1,154,775 shares of the medical research company’s stock worth $170,688,000 after purchasing an additional 33,059 shares during the last quarter.
-State of Tennessee Treasury Department lifted its holdings in Agilent Technologies by 36.8% in the 4th quarter.
-State of Tennessee Treasury Department now owns 115,094 shares of the medical research company’s stock worth $18,375,000 after purchasing an additional 30,945 shares during the last quarter.
-California State Teachers Retirement System lifted its holdings in Agilent Technologies by 0.9% in the 4th quarter.
-California State Teachers Retirement System now owns 537,009 shares of the medical research company’s stock worth $85,733,000 after purchasing an additional 4,640 shares during the last quarter.
-Finally, NewEdge Advisors LLC lifted its holdings in Agilent Technologies by 278.3% in the 4th quarter.
-NewEdge Advisors LLC now owns 4,986 shares of the medical research company’s stock worth $796,000 after purchasing an additional 3,668 shares during the last quarter.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Horizon Investments LLC grew its holdings in shares of Agilent Technologies by 7.3% during the fourth quarter.
+Horizon Investments LLC now owns 2,394 shares of the medical research company’s stock worth $382,000 after purchasing an additional 162 shares in the last quarter.
+EverSource Wealth Advisors LLC purchased a new position in shares of Agilent Technologies during the fourth quarter worth about $31,000.
+Ironwood Wealth Management LLC. grew its holdings in shares of Agilent Technologies by 142.5% during the second quarter.
+Ironwood Wealth Management LLC. now owns 485 shares of the medical research company’s stock worth $72,000 after purchasing an additional 285 shares in the last quarter.
+Belpointe Asset Management LLC grew its holdings in shares of Agilent Technologies by 30.0% during the fourth quarter.
+Belpointe Asset Management LLC now owns 1,944 shares of the medical research company’s stock worth $310,000 after purchasing an additional 449 shares in the last quarter.
+Finally, Stifel Financial Corp grew its holdings in shares of Agilent Technologies by 2.2% during the fourth quarter.
+Stifel Financial Corp now owns 28,936 shares of the medical research company’s stock worth $4,619,000 after purchasing an additional 632 shares in the last quarter.

 Agilent Technologies, Inc engages in the provision of application focused solutions for life sciences, diagnostics, and applied chemical markets.
 It operates through the following segments: Life Sciences and Applied Markets, Diagnostics and Genomics, and Agilent CrossLab.
 The Life Sciences and Applied Markets segment offers application-focused solutions that include instruments and software that enable it to identify, quantify, and analyze the physical and biological properties of substances and products, as well as the clinical and life sciences research areas to interrogate samples at the molecular and cellular level.